Collaboration Between Banks and P2P Lending Platforms17 October, 2015

 Despite these issues, any forward-looking bank will recognise the potential of P2P lending platforms and the greater ecosystem of fintech start-ups.
 The role played by P2P lending in providing small businesses with hard-to-come-by finance, and wider benefits to economic growth, is important.

 Marriage of convenience?P2P lending offers opportunities for international banks on multiple fronts.
-The US and China may provide sufficient scale for these companies to thrive, but most emerging markets are fragmented and have varying credit infrastructure and regulatory complexities, making partnerships with established banks a necessity.
+The US and China may provide sufficient scale for these companies at that site to thrive, but most emerging markets are fragmented and have varying credit infrastructure and regulatory complexities, making partnerships with established banks a necessity.

 Emerging-market banks with large customer bases and deep understanding of the credit and regulatory environment need to take an active role in shaping the future of P2P lending, by supporting the growth of new entrants and forming win-win relationships.